Solar Battery Rebates 2021 Guide

 Applying for the NSW interest-free solar battery loans

-The power company tracks the amount of power you generate and feed into the grid and when you draw that power back during the night you a virtually drawing the power free as you built up credits through the day.
+The power company tracks the amount of power you generate and feed into the grid and when you draw that power back during the night you a virtually drawing the power free as you built up credits throughout the day.

 Australian Capital territory Solar Battery Rebate

-ACT residents can access rebate of up to $825 per Kilowatt under the Next Generation Energy Grants program.
+ACT residents can access a rebate of up to $825 per Kilowatt under the Next Generation Energy Grants program.
 As an example, a 6Kw solar PV system will be eligible for a $4,950 rebate under the program.

 To be eligible for the ACT Next Generation Energy Storage Grants program, you must: